 The horns of our mature Billy Goats have unusually thick bases, and they will commonly reach a length of nine and three-eighths inches, and some Goat horns may occasionally reach a length of ten inches or longer.
 We have taken several Billy Goats that qualified for the Boon and Crocket Record Book.

-The Goat pelts start to winter-up in late August, and by early October they are approaching winter- prime.
-Prior to months end, the pelts are fully winter-prime.
+The Goat pelts start to winter-up in late August, and by mid-September, they are very respectable trophies.
+Before mid-October, the pelts are fully winter-prime.

 Wolf Photo Album

 We conduct two wolf hunts during April.

 Our hunt style may involve the use of an electronic predator calling device.

 In some instances, we may call wolves directly to the location of our hunting cabin, and at other times we will use a blind, or position ourselves on an elevated ledge which overlooks the hunt area.

 We may sometimes tent-camp directly at the hunt location where it is sometimes to our benefit to use an ambush style of hunting as opposed to predator calling.

 At times, scavenging eagles and ravens may lead us to a wolf-killed moose carcass.